truenas/documentation/content/TrueCommand/Reports/Creation.md

 ## Edit a Report

-Rename a report, add a description, or add/delete a Widget by clicking <i class="material-icons" aria-hidden="true" title="edit">edit</i>.
+Open the Reports page and click <i class="material-icons" aria-hidden="true" title="edit">edit</i> next to the report name to rename a report, add a description, or add/delete a Widget.

 ## Share Report